 The HOD determines what sort of response is to be taken: Is the allegation an unintended, minor, or major breach of the policy?
 The student may be asked to attend a meeting with the HOD and subject coordinator to discuss the implicated assessment task.
 The student must be warned that a formal allegation of academic misconduct may flow on from the meeting.

 Possible educative response

-If it appears during the discussion that the incidence of academic misconduct was minor or unintended, an educative response may be implemented.
+If it appears during the discussion that an incidence of plagiarism or collusion was minor or unintended, an educative response may be implemented.

 Initiating a disciplinary process